Off-Campus and Commuter Curriculum

 Each student will be able to:

-- Demonstrate a commitment to community engagement
+• Demonstrate a commitment to engaging positively with one’s community

-- Apply conflict resolution strategies
+• Apply conflict resolution strategies when addressing community concerns

 Safety & Security